crazycodr/standard-exceptions/README.md

 Automatically deprecated exceptions
 -----------------------------------
+- ArrayUnderflowException in favor of ArrayIsEmptyException
 - BadMethodCallException in favor of BadFunctionCallException
+- BadFunctionCallException in favor of InvalidOperationException
 - IllegalValueException in favor of InvalidValueException
-- ArrayUnderflowException in favor of ArrayIsEmptyException
 - IncorrectLengthException in favor of InvalidLengthException
-- InvalidIndexException in favor of InvalidKeyException
+- IndexNotFoundException in favor of KeyNotFoundException

 New exceptions and namespaces
 =============================